LEARN JAPANESE WITH PIMSLEUR

 Waraji [草鞋] is a traditional Japanese footwear used in the past by common people and was made using straw ropes.
 Waraji can be considered a form of zōri, so they are used similarly.

-The main difference in usage between zouri and waraji is that the toes traditionally protrude slightly out over the edge of the waraji.
-This doesn't happen with zouri.
+The main difference in usage between zouri and waraji is that the toes traditionally stick out a bit over the edge of the waraji.
+This does not happen with zouri.

 Zori - Havaianas or Japanese sandals?

 Nowadays, only Buddhist monks usually wear waraji.
-O waraji is used without the tabi socks.
-In addition to Oh no, these flip flops can also have ribbons to tie to the feet like some shoes that women wear.
+The waraji is worn without tabi socks.
+In addition to the hanao, these sandals can also have straps to tie around the feet like some shoes that women wear.

 I hope you enjoyed this article.
 If you liked it, share it and leave your comments.
 Did you know these curiosities about Japanese shoes?